nsacyber/Windows-Secure-Host-Baseline/Certificates/README.md

 1. Repeat the same steps for **Intermediate Certification Authorities** and import the certificates from the Intermediate folder

 ## Fixing iad.gov certificate warnings
-https://www.iad.gov does not use a certificate from a commercial Certificate Authority (CA).
-This results in non-DoD users receiving a certificate warning  (NET:ERR_CERT_AUTHORITY_INVALID) about iad.gov being an insecure web site when it is accessed.
-This is due to the browser not having the specific DoD CA certificate that issued the iad.gov certificate in the browser certificate store.
+Non-DoD users may not want to import all the DoD Certificate Authority (CA) certificates as outlined above.
+Non-DoD users who visit https://www.iad.gov will receive a certificate warning (NET:ERR_CERT_AUTHORITY_INVALID) about www.iad.gov being an insecure web site when it is accessed since it does not use a certificate from a commercial CA that is already trusted by the browser.
+The browser's certificate store does not have the specific DoD CA certificate that issued the www.iad.gov certificate.
 To fix this issue import the **DoD Root CA 3** and **DoD ID SW CA-37** certificates into the browser certificate store.

-1. Download the [repository zip file](https://github.com/iadgov/Secure-Host-Baseline/archive/master.zip) and extract the zip file to a folder.
+1. Download the [repository zip file](https://github.com/iadgov/Secure-Host-Baseline/archive/master.zip) and extract the zip file to a **Secure-Host-Baseline** folder.
 1. Open a PowerShell prompt.
 1. Change directory to the folder (e.g. **cd Secure-Host-Baseline** ).
 1. Copy and paste the PowerShell code below and press Enter to execute it which will import the correct certificates.

-Even after importing the correct certificates, browsing to https://iad.gov rather than https://www.iad.gov will still give a certificate warning (NET::ERR_CERT_COMMON_NAME_INVALID) since the certificate for iad.gov does not have a [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) (SAN) for iad.gov.
-It only has a SAN for www.iad.gov.
-Only browse to https://www.iad.gov to avoid that warning until this issue has been resolved.
+Even after importing the correct certificates, users who browse to https://iad.gov rather than https://www.iad.gov will still receive a certificate warning (NET::ERR_CERT_COMMON_NAME_INVALID) since the certificate for www.iad.gov does not have a [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) (SAN) for iad.gov.
+Only browse to https://www.iad.gov to avoid this certificate warning until this issue has been resolved.

 **Import into the system certificate store** (requires administrator privilege)
 ```